When deciding on the type of dog breed to purchase, it is essential to accumulate as much information as possible for an educated decision to be made.

 As a result of its sensitivity, this breed should be trained with positive reinforcement so it does not become fearful and shy, which would increase its chances of becoming aggressive.

 This crossbreed is also known to become unhappy and upset if there is conflict or disagreement between its human family members.

 The Mountain Mastiff’s Diet

-To stay healthy and vibrant, it is best to feed your Mountain Mastiff should be a premium quality commercial dog food which is formulated for very large breeds with their level of activity.
+To stay healthy and vibrant, the feed your Mountain Mastiff has should be a premium quality commercial dog food that is formulated for very large breeds with their level of activity.

 It is vital that their nutritional needs are being met regularly, so they do not suffer any health conditions.

 This crossbreed requires about 5 cups of dog food in dry format each day, which translates to a monthly cost of $100-110.